-- On December 9, 2010, over the objection of New York's Governor David Paterson, the DRBC published the regulations in draft form on the website of Defendant NPS without preparing a draft EIS as required by NEPA.
-Prior to publication of the regulations, New York's Governor Paterson wrote to the DRBC Executive Director criticizing the Commission's decision to move forward with regulations without "the advantage of the full investigations and public deliberations taking place in New York."
-Governor Paterson was referring to the environmental review process in New York concerning its proposed new permit conditions for natural gas development, involving the preparation and revision of a supplemental EIS under New York's State Environmental Quality Review Act, the State's analogue to NEPA. - 51.
+- 54. On December 9, 2010, over the objection of New York's Governor David Paterson, Defendants Collier and the DRBC published the regulations in draft form, implementing Section 3.3. and other provisions of the Compact, on the website of Defendant NPS without preparing a draft EIS as required by NEPA.
+Prior to publication of the regulations, New York's Governor Paterson wrote to defendant Collier criticizing the Commission's decision to move forward with regulations without "the advantage of the full investigations and public deliberations taking place in New York."
+Governor Paterson was referring to the environmental review process in New York concerning its proposed regulation of hydrofracking, involving the preparation and revision of a supplemental EIS under New York's State Environmental Quality Review Act, the State's analogue to NEPA. - 55.
 NYCDEP provides water to 9 million New Yorkers each day, most of which is drawn from the Delaware sub-basin of the New York City Watershed which is located within the Basin.
-On April 7, 2011, NYCDEP submitted comments concerning the DRBC Regulations to the DRBC, echoing Governor Paterson's objection.
+On April 7, 2011, NYCDEP submitted comments concerning the DRBC Regulations to Defendants Collier and the DRBC, echoing Governor Paterson's objection.
 NYCDEP stated that the DRBC's regulations are premature because the agency "should conduct a rigorous analysis of the potential cumulative impacts natural gas development could have on water quantity and water quality in the Delaware River Basin."
-NYCDEP also noted that "its own study determined that, based on the best available science and the current state of technology, hydrofracking cannot safely be conducted in the New York City Watershed."
-15 - 52.
-On April 15, 2011, New York Attorney General Eric T. Schneiderman filed comments with the DRBC requesting that it comply with NEPA by preparing a draft EIS for the
+NYCDEP also noted that "its own study determined that, based on the best available science and the current state of technology, hydrofracking cannot safely be conducted in the New York City Watershed."15